Physical Therapy, DPT

 Liability Insurance

-Even though the university has liability insurance on students while they are in clinical practice situations, some facilities require students to have an additional liability policy.
-This type of insurance can be obtained through the insurance company used by the American Physical Therapy Association by student members of the association.
+Even though the university has liability insurance for students while they are in clinical practice situations, some facilities require students to have an additional liability policy.
+This type of insurance can be obtained through the insurance company used by the American Physical Therapy Association for student members of the association.

 Patient Right to Refuse

-Clinical contracts state that patients have the risk-free-right to refuse to participate in clinical education and patients/clients provide informed consent to being involved in the clinical education experience.
+Clinical education experience contracts state that patients have the risk-free right to refuse to participate in clinical education, and patients/clients provide informed consent to being involved in the clinical education experience.

 Policy for Students Requesting Accommodations